ezsystems/ez-js-rest-client/README.md

 executing them by changing input values.
 See details of tests implementation in `Resources/public/js/cookbook-*.js` files.

 To test promise-based version of the CAPI you can use `/js-rest-client-promise-test/` path.
-This setup includes Q library as a downloaded file.
+This setup includes Q library as a bower package.
 See details of (rather basic) tests implementation in `Resources/public/js/cookbook-PromiseCAPI.js`.